abhigo-ds/pulsar-failover-demo/README.md

 From root of this repo, run command `mvn clean package -Passembly`

 ### Running the app
 First start the **Provider** app using command `java -cp target/producer_failover-*-jar-with-dependencies.jar com.datastax.demo.streaming.provider.ClusterConfigProvider`

 Then start the **Producer** app using command `java -cp target/producer_failover-*-jar-with-dependencies.jar com.datastax.demo.streaming.producer.ProducerApp`

 Finally start the **Consumer** app using command `java -cp target/producer_failover-*-jar-with-dependencies.jar com.datastax.demo.streaming.consumer.ConsumerApp`

+> [!NOTE]
+> You can have as many (one or more) instances of `Producers` and `Consumer`, however you must have only one instance of `Provider`.

 ### Performing failover